 This study aims to examine changes in the quality of coconut sap, determine the time and duration of tapping and the addition of natural preservation (laru) that is optimal for controlling the quality of coconut sap during the tapping process.
 The study was conducted by an experimental method with a factorial design (RCBD).
 The factors that were tried were tapping time (P) in the morning to noon (06.00 - 14.00 wib) and afternoo to night (14.00 - 22.00 wib), tapping duration (T) in 2, 4, 6, and 8 hours and laru addition (L) in 0% (L0) dan 2% (L1).
 Statistical analysis uses analysis of variant (F test) and DMRT with $\alpha = 0.05$ and correlation analysis.
-The results showed that the quality of coconut sap (volume, discharge, sucrose content, total dissolved solid, and acidity level) from tapping in the afternoon to night time duration of tapping in the morning to noon is 6 hours, while the tapping time in the afternoon to night t is 8 hours.
-The effect of laru addition is very significant in maintaining the quality of coconut sap than in the tapping in the afternoon to night.
-The relationship or correlation between the pH of coconut sap with sucrose content and TPT of coconut sap during the process of tapping coconut sap is negative, while for discharge is positive.
+The results showed that the quality of coconut sap (volume, discharge, sucrose content, total dissolved solid, and acidity level) from tapping in the afternoon to night t is 8 hours.
+The effect of laru addition is very significant in maintaining the quality of coconut sap compared to without laru.
+Giving laru during tapping in the morning to noon is more effective in maintaining the quality of coconut sap with sucrose content and TPT of coconut sap during the process of tapping coconut sap is negative, while for discharge is positive.